wirumn/CraftCast/README.md

 game memory and sends it to a paired userscript over a local WebSocket; the solver's suggested next action is sent back and shown as an overlay.

-It runs automatically — start a synthesis and the overlay appears.
+It runs automatically - start a synthesis and the overlay appears.

-> ⚠️ Reads game memory via FFXIVClientStructs.
-It sends no packets and simulates
-> no inputs, but in-process memory reading still violates the FFXIV Terms of
-> Service and carries account-action risk.
-Use at your own risk.

 ## Project layout